 As is often the case in a small village, Poplar doesn't have a public transportation system that people use for their commute.

-The overall education level of Poplar is somewhat higher than in the average US city of 21.84%: 28.61% of adults 25 and older in the village have at least a bachelor's degree.
+In terms of college education, Poplar is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.61% of adults 25 and older in the village have at least a bachelor's degree.

 The per capita income in Poplar in 2022 was $35,249, which is middle income relative to Wisconsin, and upper middle income relative to the rest of the US.
 This equates to an annual income of $140,996 for a family of four.
 However, Poplar contains both very wealthy and poor people as well.